About Our Classes

 Session 5 - Early October to late November

-Most classes are held at our training building located at 1320 Freeport Blvd Unit #107 Sparks, NV 89431.
+Most classes are held at our training building located at 1901 Silverada Blvd, Unit #6, Reno, NV 89512.
+(It is behind the SAK’N SAVE Grocery Store in North Reno Plaza.)
 Classes are held throughout the week at various times to try and accommodate the different scheduling needs of our students.
 All classes are seven weeks long unless otherwise noted.
 Discounts are available for senior citizens and rescued dogs.
 Experienced club members teach and assist with classes on a volunteer basis.

 Dog Potty Zone